 The arbitration of intellectual property (IP) disputes is a rapidly expanding area of law.
-The World Intellectual Property Organization (WIPO) Arbitration and Mediation Center, reports that its filings (arbitration, mediation and expert determination) increased by over 15% from 2018 to 2019, was steady in 2020 and increased 44% from 2020 to 2021.
+The World Intellectual Property Organization (WIPO) Arbitration and Mediation Center, reports that its filings (arbitration, mediation, and expert determination) increased by over 15% from 2018 to 2019, was steady in 2020 and increased 44% from 2020 to 2021.

 Patent Infringement, Validity and Enforceability Are Arbitrable

 The arbitrability of patent disputes is increasingly recognized by national legislatures.
-Indeed, WIPO Arbitration and Mediation Center asserts that “it is now broadly accepted that disputes relating to IP rights are arbitrable.”
+Indeed, the WIPO Arbitration and Mediation Center asserts that “it is now broadly accepted that disputes relating to IP rights are arbitrable.”

 Traditionally, arbitrations involving patents most commonly arose from breaches of license agreements, research and development agreements, technology transfer agreements, and employment agreements.
 Most commonly, the agreement to arbitrate is set forth in a dispute resolution clause.
 Patent infringement/validity disputes typically do not arise from any contract.
 The lack of a prior agreement to arbitrate, however, is not an impediment to arbitration.
 Parties can agree to submit their patent infringement dispute to arbitration at any time – even after litigation has commenced.